openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 CRs upon expiration of the validity of the corresponding IP addresses associated to the resolved names.
 As the CoreDNS pods are configured using the upstream nameservers present in the node host's `/etc/resolv.conf` file, the upstream nameservers for different CoreDNS pods may serve different IP addresses (possibly with different TTLs) for the same DNS name.
 Thus, while refreshing the information of a DNS name, the DNS lookup requests are sent to a maximum of 5 randomly chosen CoreDNS pods to get as many different associated IP addresses for the DNS name as possible.
+However, if the DNS name is associated with only one IP address or if the DNS name is being looked up for the first time, then it will be sent to only one randomly chosen CoreDNS pod.
 * The `DNSNameResolver` controller will watch for the events related to `DNSNameResolver` CRs.
 * After it receives the create/update events, it will perform DNS lookup for each of the DNS names corresponding to the `DNSNameResolver` CRs, if the details of the DNS names are not already added.